Ron Randell: Later career

 Randell returned to Hollywood to make Frontier Scout (1956), then went to Bermuda for Bermuda Affair (1956).

 In October 1955 he got a job in London compering TV show On the Town, replacing Jack Jackson.
 He had to take a leave of absence to make Beyond Mombasa (1956) in Africa.
 He had a support role in The Story of Esther Costello (1957) shot in London.

 In May 1956 he returned to Hollywood after a six-month absence and appeared in The She-Creature (1956).
 In September 1956 Randell told the press, "With this present phase of making films all over the world, an actor has to be ready to pack up and keep moving.
 In one year I have worked in these places, in this order: Hollywood.
 London, Hollywood, Bermuda, London, and Kenya.
 It seems I only get home long enough to let the ice freeze in the refrigerator."

-In London he made The Hostage (1956) for Douglas Fairbanks Jnr and the film Davy (1958).
+In London he starred (with top billing) in The Hostage (1956) for Douglas Fairbanks Jnr and he had a supporting role in the film Davy (1958).

 He got a job playing an American in the TV series, O.S.S.
-(1957–58).
+(1957–1958).
 He was going to make Lost Mission with his wife and James and John Woolfe but it appears to have been never made.
 Neither was The Mystic Confederacy which Randell optioned for his own production company.

 "I belong to no one country I guess" said Randell around this time.
 "Australia must have checked me out some time ago.
 I'm neither an American citizen nor an English one."

 While shooting OSS, Randell heard Joshua Logan was doing a Broadway adaptation of The World of Suzie Wong.
 Randell's then-wife was Eurasian so they went to Hollywood to meet Logan, hoping she would be cast in the title role.
 Randell ended up being cast in the third lead, only on stage for ten minutes, with Randell paid $1,000 a week.
 The play was a big hit.